 PSU for the Future

 Portland State University is working to become more resilient for the future.
-The university has proposed reducing or eliminating some of its academic departments in order to align them with student demand.
+In May of 2026, the university proposed eliminating two academic departments and reducing faculty in several departments, in order to align the university’s academic offerings with student demand and address a structural budget deficit.

 Your Degree is Secure